 Common Questions

-1. Does this work?
+1. Does retrofitting work?

 Yes, the preeminent engineer working on residential seismic strengthening, Thor Matteson, has dedicated his career to forensic analysis of homes and residential structures before and after earthquakes.
 The basis of most municipalities’ and manufacturers’ “prescriptive” designs are inline with his findings and much testing.
 The products are low tech and basic, but installed in the proper way and the proper quantity, they will keep your house in place.
 Testing and history has shown this.